cockroachdb/docs/v23.1/architecture/transaction-layer.md

 ### Commits (phase 2)

-CockroachDB checks the running transaction's record to see if it's been `ABORTED`; if it has, it [throws an error](../transaction-retry-error-reference.html) to the client.
+CockroachDB checks the running transaction's record to see if it's been `ABORTED`; if it has, it [throws a retryable error](../transaction-retry-error-reference.html) to the client.

 In the common case, it sets the transaction record's state to `STAGING`, and checks the transaction's pending write intents to see if they have succeeded (i.e., been replicated across the cluster).